- 4 Bedrooms

 - Villa

 A ideal fit for up to eight guests, the freshly remodeled Two-Bedroom Oceanfront Villa comes with plenty of space so you and your family can stretch out and relax after a long day on the beach.
-You will appreciate the completely upgraded living room, kitchen, king bed, queen bed, two sleeper couches, room amenities, and luxury services that make it feel like home.
+You will adore the completely upgraded living room, kitchen, king bed, queen bed, two sleeper couches, room amenities, and luxury services that make it feel like home.
 Take a virtual tour to start your vacation.

 About the Area